Izzat-Kawadri/Max232-PCB/implementation/README.md

 - The PCB design and schematic can be found in the [schematic](../schematics) and [pcb_design](../pcb_design) folders.
 - The Bill of Materials (BOM) for component details is available in the main project's README file.

-## Contribution
-Feel free to contribute to this folder by adding more implementation resources, testing insights, or visual aids.
-You can open a pull request or submit an issue if you notice any improvements or updates that should be made.

 ---